zhouzq-thu/DETR-ONNX/README.md

   - logits: ['N', 300, 80 or 91] (FLOAT)
   - boxes: ['N', 300, 4] (FLOAT)

-You can use the following script to get model infos.
+You can view ONNX models use [netron](https://github.com/lutzroeder/netron) or use the following script to get some model infos.

 ```python
 import onnxruntime as ort